ENVIRONMENT

 Yuimori (Wooden Furniture)

 Back in October 2006, we launched the Yui-no-Mori Project in partnership with the Taisho-cho Forestry Association (now the Shimanto Forestry Association) in Kochi Prefecture.
-More recently, we launched Yuimori, a brand of wooden furniture made from timber harvested in Yui-no-Mori Project.
+More recently, we launched Yuimori, a brand of wooden furniture.
+The furniture is made from Japanese timber harvested in Yui-no-Mori Project, contributing to greater harmony between people and nature.
 By using Japanese timber, the brand contributes to harmony with nature.
 Yuimori products feature elegant and impactful designs along with the high quality required for office furniture.
 They are also designed for sustainable disposal.
 The products were designed by Keiji Ashizawa, who boasts an extensive design portfolio from architecture to furniture.
-Furniture experts Tendo Mokko (headquartered in Tendo, Yamagata; represented by Yukio Kato) fabricated the designs, bringing out the timber feel.
+Furniture experts TENDO CO.,LTD. (headquartered in Tendo, Yamagata; represented by Kaoru Moriyama) fabricated the designs, bringing out the timber feel.
 We contributed our own know-how in office furniture, such as ideas for making a chair comfortable.
 Through Yuimori, we contribute to greater harmony with nature.

 CASE